dark-flames/resume/data/skill.typ

     content: cv-and-others(
       env,
       [
-        *7 years* of experience in full-stack web development, proficient in backend and frontend development, database design, and optimization, and DevOps practices.
+        *7 years* of experience in full-stack web development, proficient in backend development, databases, and DevOps practices.
       ], [
         *7 years* of experience in full-stack web development:
         - Backend: proficient in various backend frameworks in PHP, Python, and Rust, including Symfony, Laravel, Django, and Actix.
 Familiar with message queues and asynchronous programming.
 Also experienced in backend framework design.